-Using the District Plan
+Accessing the District Plan

-A step-by-step explanation on how to use the District Plan.
+3. Changes to the District Plan.

 To find out what is allowed to happen on a piece of land or in a neighbourhood, refer to: